 More recently Niacin has been found helpful in reducing cholesterol, especially for patients with Diabetes.
 It helps to lower bad cholesterol and raise good cholesterol.
 A Google search of “Niacin and Diabetes” will reveal a more technical explanation of this for those who need it.

 There is some evidence that it does a great deal to help avoid Alzheimer’s disease, cataracts, arthritis and more, but more conclusive research is needed.
 It has also been shown helpful in managing some mental disorders.
+Another vitamin that is good for mental health is vitamin b12.

 Niacin deficiency has been associated with symptoms such as: irritability, poor concentration, fatigue, restlessness, apathy, anxiety, and depression.